chiprojects/Incident-Response---PowerShell-Suspicious-Web-Request/README.md

 ### 2. Searched the `DeviceProcessEvents` Table a Second Time

 Searched for instances where the scripts: `eicar.ps1`, `portscan.ps1`, `pwncrypt.ps1`, `exfiltratedata.ps1` were successfully executed.
-It was later discovered that all 4 scripts were indeed.
+It was later discovered that all 4 scripts were indeed executed.

 **Query used to locate events:**